codepress/column-shortcodes/readme.txt

 Adds shortcodes to easily create columns in your posts or pages.

 Sometimes you just need to divide your page into different columns.
 With this plugin you just select a column shortcode and it will add the column to the page.
+You can also change the padding of each individual column from the UI.

-There are 9 different column widths available from which you can make all combinations:
+There are 10 different column widths available from which you can make all combinations:

+* full width (1/1)
 * half (1/2)
 * one third (1/3)
 * two third (2/3)